 Most of these What is the Future of Design articles tend to say the same things: More digital, more dynamic, artificial intelligence, blah blah, empowerment.

 Trends come and go.
-The approach to great logo design remains mostly the same.
+The approach to great design remains the same.
 Make it simple.
 Make it memorable.
 Make it appropriate.
-We try to make things that work not only today, but in the future.
-Create something that will stand the test of time.
+We try to make things that work not only today, but hopefully stand the test of time.

 It’s the role of the agency to help you make better decisions.
-Build creative that represents your approach.
 Not just stuff that looks cool.
 Many of our clients feel they know what they want, but struggle to find the words to explain it to us.
 Our role is more coaching than directing.
 Explaining the ramifications of the decisions.
 Guiding you along the way.

 To create something memorable, simple, and appropriate is tough.
-I need to drag you through the pain and anguish of being a designer.
-Make you feel the pain and angst of creation so you we can appreciate the success together.
+I need to drag you through anguish of being a designer.
+Make you feel the pain of creation so you we can appreciate the success together.